named-data/NFD/docs/INSTALL.rst

     ./waf
     sudo ./waf install

-If you have installed `ndn-cxx` library and/or other dependencies into a non-standard paths, you may need to modify ``PKG_CONFIG_PATH`` environment variable before running ``./waf configure``.
+If you have installed ``ndn-cxx`` library and/or other dependencies into a non-standard path, you may need to modify ``PKG_CONFIG_PATH`` environment variable before running ``./waf configure``.
 For example,